 Kids may yawn at the prospect of a visit to a museum and gallery on holiday, but in Ireland you can turn grimaces into grins with a host of family-friendly programmes, maps and events.

-Armagh County Museum, for instance, you could find yourself beavering away at a costume or drama workshop.
+At the Armagh County Museum, for instance, you could find yourself beavering away at a costume or drama workshop.
 At the Museum of Country Life in County Mayo, you can ask for a box of traditional yard and street games (complete with materials and instructions to play hopscotch, snatch-the-bacon, skittles and other games of yore).
 Book ahead, and you can organise to open it at a dedicated workshop.

 Nor does education and entertainment have to be confined to Planet Earth.
 At Blackrock Castle Observatory in Cork, you can not only tour an historic dungeon and turret tower, but learn about life in outer space at the award-winning Cosmos at the Castle exhibition.